lkumarra/ProtractorPageObjectModel/FILE_NAMING_REFACTOR.md

 ## Overview

-This document outlines the TypeScript file naming convention updates to align with industry standards.
+This document outlines the TypeScript file naming convention updates that have been **COMPLETED** to align with industry standards.

+## ✅ COMPLETED - All Files Renamed

+All TypeScript files have been successfully renamed according to coding standards.

 ## Naming Convention Rules